-During the fiscal year, 2014, the District acquired 3 new medical groups: Tamalpais Internal Medicine (TIM), Marin Endocrine Center (MEC), and Marin Urology Center.
+During the fiscal year, 2014, the District acquired three new medical groups: Tamalpais Internal Medicine (TIM), Marin Endocrine Center (MEC), and Marin Urology Center.
 No consideration was paid and no liabilities assumed with the addition of both TIM and the Marin Urology Center.
 Minimal consideration was paid and no liabilities were assumed by the District for MEC.
 As minimal or no consideration was paid, these acquisitions were not accounted for as business combinations.
 It is in the District's nature to continue to expand its clinic network to contract with physicians and provide healthcare services within the District's geographic boundaries.
 Marin Medical Practice Concepts (MMPC), a management company, provides billing and collection services for the 1206(b) clinics of the District.
 The District is in a management services agreement where MMPC provides the District with management and administrative services for the clinics.
-As of June 30, 2014, there were nine clinics operating.
+There were no new clinics added in fiscal year 2015.
+As of June 30, 2015 and 2014, there were nine clinics operating.